YoshiyukiKato/nightharbor/README.md

 ```

 ### targetLoaders [required]
 Array of TargetLoader instances.
-A TargetLoader has asynchronous `load` method that returns `Promise` of a list of lighthouse targets.
-A target must contains `url` property as follows:
+A TargetLoader fetches a list of target items containing `url` property as follows:

 ```js
 { url: "https://google.com" }
 ```

-In case that you want to specify a target list manually, use `SimpleTargetLoader`.
+Use a built-in TargetLoader or define a custom TargetLoader. `SimpleTargetLoader` is a built-in one, enables you to specify a target list manually.

 ```js
 import {SimpleTargetLoader} from "nightharbor/target-loader";